Bad Google Maps Android location, what should I do?

 Google Maps is a great GPS app which can help you get your bearings quickly when you are in a new city.

-All you have to do is enter the location or the name of the place you want to visit, activate your location services and Google Maps will find the best route for you.
+All you have to do is enter the location or name of the place you want to visit, turn on your location services and Google Maps will find the best route for you.

-If the app fails to update your location in real time as you navigate the city, it can be quite annoying and at times downright stressful.
+If the app fails to update your location in real time as you navigate the city, it can be quite annoying and sometimes downright stressful.

 Why isn't Google Maps updating my location?

-If Google Maps fails to update your location, it could be due to poor or unstable internet connection, GPS issues, low battery or running an outdated app version.
+If Google Maps fails to update your location, this could be due to poor or unstable internet connection, GPS issues, low battery, or running an outdated app version.

 1. Update the Google Maps app

-If you are running an outdated app version, some features may not be available or you may experience various performance issues.
+If you are running an outdated application version, some features may not be available or you may experience various performance issues.

-This is why you need to make sure that Google Maps is up to date, especially if you've started having minor issues or the location isn't updating.
+This is why you need to make sure that Google Maps is up to date, especially if you've started experiencing minor issues or the location isn't updating.

-If you are using an Android phone, open the app Google Play Store.
-If you are on iOS, go to the App Store.
+If you are using a telephone Android, open the app Google Play Store.
+If you're on iOS, go to the App Store.
 Then search for Google Maps.

 If there is a button Update profile Next to the app, tap it to install the latest version of Google Maps on your device.